DoTheEvo/Traefik-simplest-step-by-step/README.md

         exposedByDefault: false
     ```

-  later on when traefik container is running, use command `docker logs traefik` and check if there is notice stating:
+  later on when traefik container is running, use command `docker logs traefik`
-  `"Configuration loaded from file: /traefik.yml"`.
-Or run command `docker inspect -f '{{ .Mounts }}' traefik`
+  and check if there is a notice stating: `"Configuration loaded from file: /traefik.yml"`.
-  to see active mounts on a running container.
   You don't want to be the moron who makes changes to traefik.yml
   and it does nothing because the file is not actually being used.

-- **create `.env`** file that will contain enviromental variables.</br>
+- **create `.env`** file that will contain environmental variables.</br>
-  Domain names, api keys, ip addresses, whatever is specific for me and different for you,
+  Domain names, api keys, ip addresses, passwords,...
-  all of that ideally goes here.
+  whatever is specific for one case and different for another, all of that ideally goes here.
   These variables will be available for docker-compose when running
   the `docker-compose up` command.</br>
-  This alows compose files to be moved from system to system more freely and changes are done to the .env file,
+  This allows compose files to be moved from system to system more freely and changes are done to the .env file,
-  so there's a smaller possibility for a fuckup of forgeting to change domain name
+  so there's a smaller possibility for a fuckup of forgetting to change domain name
   in some host rule in a big ass compose file or some such.

     `.env`